 Options Description peek-guess Sets the following options: peek 50000guess 45guess-min-count 10.
 Demultiplex Barcodes will run twice on the input data.
 For the first 50,000 ZMWs, it will guess the barcodes and store the mask of identified barcodes.
 In the second run, the barcode mask is used to demultiplex all ZMWs.
-If combined withccs then the barcode score threshold is increased byguess 75. single-side Identifies barcodes in molecules that only have barcodes adjacent to one adapter. window-size-mult window-size-bp The candidate region size multiplier: barcode_length multiplier.
-(Default = 3) Optionally, you can specify the region size in base pairs usingwindow-size-bp.
-If set,window-size-mult is ignored. num-threads n Spawns n threads; 0 means use all available cores.
+If combined withccs then the barcode score threshold is increased by single-side guess 75.
+Single Side adapter. window-size-mult window-size-bp The candidate region size multiplier: barcode_length multiplier.
+(Default = 3) Optionally, you can specify the region size in base pairs using window-size-bp.
+If setwindow-size-mult is ignored. num-threads n Spawns n threads; 0 means use all available cores.
 This option also controls the number of threads used for BAM and PBI compression.
-(Default = 0) chunk-size n Specifies that each thread consumes $n ZMWs$ per chunk for processing.
+(Default = $0$ ) chunk-size n Specifies that each thread consumes $n ZMWs$ per chunk for processing.
 (Default = 10). no-bam Does not produce BAM output.
 Useful if only reports are of interest, as run time is shorter. no-pbi Does not produce a .bam.pbi index file.
 The on-the-fly .bam.pbi file generation buffers the output data.
 If you do not need a .bam.pbi index file for SMRT Link import, use this option to decrease memory usage to a minimum and shorten the run time. no-reports Does not produce any reports.
-Useful if only demultiplexed BAM files are needed. dump-clips Outputs all clipped barcode regions generated to the <prefix>.lima.clips file.</prefix> dump-removed Outputs all records that did not pass the specified thresholds, or are without barcodes, to the cprefix>.lima.removed.bam file. split-bam Specifies that each barcode has its own BAM file called prefix.idxBest-idxCombined.bam, such as prefix.0-0.bam. split-bam-named Optionally,split-bam-named names the files by their barcode names instead of their barcode indices. isoseq Removes primers as part of the Iso-Seq [®] pipeline.
-See "Demultiplexing Iso-Seq [®] data" on page 33 for details. bad-adapter-ratio n Specifies the maximum ratio of bad adapters.
-(Default = 0).
+Useful if only demultiplexed BAM files are needed. dump-clips Outputs all clipped barcode regions generated to the cprefix&gt;.lima.clips file. dump-removed Outputs all records that did not pass the specified thresholds, or are without barcodes, to the <prefix>.lima.removed.bam file.</prefix> split-bam split-bam-named Specifies that each barcode has its own BAM file called prefix.idxBest-idxCombined.bam, such as prefix.0-0.bam.
+Optionally,split-bam-named names the files by their barcode names instead of their barcode indices. isoseq Removes primers as part of the Iso-Seq ® pipeline.
+See "Demultiplexing Iso-Seq ® data" on page 35 for details. bad-adapter-ratio n Specifies the maximum ratio of bad adapters.
+(Default = 0). fail-reads-only Specifies to process only fail reads.bam files from the input dataset XML for the PureTarget application.
+Note : The input dataset XML must be generated using SMRT Link v13.1 or later, or generated using the finalize-dataset tool.